PaulZC/Iridium_9603_Beacon/LEARN.md

 ![V1_Beacon_Side.JPG](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/img/V1_Beacon_Side.JPG)

 ### Why do you need the Super Capacitors?
 The Iridium 9603 module draws an average current of 145mA and a peak current of 1.3A when transmitting its short data bursts.
-That’s too much for the solar panel to provide.
+That’s too much for the solar panels to provide.
-The LTC3225 super capacitor charger draws 60mA from the panel to charge two 10F 2.7V capacitors, connected in series, to 5.3V.
+The LTC3225 super capacitor charger draws a lower current from the panels to slowly charge two 10F 2.7V capacitors, connected in series, to 5.3V.
 The capacitors then deliver the 1.3A to the module when it sends the data burst.

 ### Why is the Super Capacitor Charger charge current set to 60mA?
 The datasheet for the 9603N quotes: an average idle current of 34mA; and an average receive current of 39mA.
-We need to charge the capacitors at a higher current than this, but keep the total current draw within what the solar panel can deliver.
+We need to charge the capacitors at a higher current than this, but keep the total current draw within what the solar panels can deliver.
+(Remember that the LTC3225 draws approximately _twice_ the chosen charge current.)

 ### Can I leave the USB connected during testing?
 Yes.
 Leaving the USB connected is useful as you can monitor the Serial messages produced by the code in the Arduino IDE Serial Monitor.